mivano/github-actions-catalog/readme.md

 - Add your site title and description
 - Add your google analytics ID
 - Add seo config via [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) docs

+You can change the files in the `_layout` folder to suit your needs.

+In the workflow file (`.github/workflows/build.yml`) there is an environment variable called `org`.
+Set this to the name of your organization which contains your forked GitHub actions.
+The bash script will use the GitHub CLI to find all the actions and read the metadata.
+The output will be placed inside the `_actions` folder.
+If you want more control, then adjust the script or run the script locally and adjust the markdown files instead.

 ## 🍕 Develop